romanareyna/node-express-swagger/README.md

 _**OR**_

-With Nodemon installed, start the server using Nodemon
+With Nodemon installed, start the server using Nodemon:

 ```sh
 yarn nodemon app.js